BRAND UNIVERSITY IS CLOSED FOREVER

 Or perhaps we’d launch a sudden attack with one of several secret new brands kept ready for rapid deployment.

 THE LESSONS ARE TATTOOED ON

-When, for three years you have watched fifty brands at play in a market drive only by addiction/advertising/sponsorship, and have been able to test and measure the impact of every creative and brand strategy you have come up with, you end up with an understanding of brands and brand management that is tattooed into your skin.
+When, for three years you have watched 100 brands at play in a market driven only by addiction and advertising, and have been able to test and measure the impact of scores of creative and brand strategies, you end up with an understanding of brands and brand strategy that is tattooed into your skin.

-The kind of understanding that refuses to be tricked by bullshit ‘brand’ theories presented as reality.
+The kind of understanding that refuses to be tricked by bullshit brand theories frequently presented as reality.

 SO ENOUGH OF THE BOLLOCKS ALREADY

-A huge volume of stuff (I wont dignify it with the name ‘information’) is written and published about brands and branding, most of which is dead wrong.
+A huge volume of stuff is written and published about brands and branding, most of which is dead wrong.

 Few marketing professionals understand what a ‘brand’ and ‘branding’ is.
 This is frustrating.
 Because the truth is breathtakingly simple and utterly practical.

 So here it is.
 This could be the most important thing you learn in your marketing life: